51.5

 About Polk County, Arkansas

-Tax and affordability are standouts
+Tax burden and affordability shine here

 Score breakdown